- DesignScan is a Latvian furniture marketplace that unifies manufacturers, distributors, and consumers in one space.

 “DesignScan is particular in a number of ways compared to most marketplaces”, explains CEO Andrei Kaliev, “We connect more than just two parties.
 The designer furniture purchasing process is complex and involves a number of players.
 On the demand side, there is not only the final consumer but designers working on their behalf.
 On the supply side, you may have furniture retailers and showrooms with a collection of furniture from different brands, and the brands themselves.”

 The way things are done traditionally, a designer sources furniture from multiple manufacturers and then evaluates them together with the client.
-However, a lot of showrooms don’t have an online presence, which then becomes a burden for both the designer and the customer, as one or both of them need to visit multiple physical locations in order to peruse the available catalog.
+In some cases, a skilled CNC machining enterprise (more information here on this specialized service) may be contacted to get uniquely detailed woodworking pieces completed in quick time.
+From a purely retail furniture sourcing perspective, however, a lot of showrooms don’t have an online presence, which then becomes a burden for both the designer and the customer, as one or both of them need to visit multiple physical locations in order to peruse the available catalog.
 This process can take multiple days.
 In fact, the furniture retail industry is one of the least digitized retail markets, despite being the second largest (after alcohol).

 DesignScan was built to streamline exactly this process.